-In 2013 we received our largest collection of income taxes in our history.
-At the same time, we experienced major decreases in local government funds, an elimination of the Estate Tax and the CAT Tax.
-We finished the year 2014 with Income Tax revenues about 5% less due to refunds of 2013 taxes and a non repeat of major corporate bonuses that were given in 2013.
-As we entered the year 2015, our budget predicts flat revenues but we are optimistic that Economic Development agreements of 2014 will provide additional revenues although we do not reflect this in our anticipated revenues.
-The major loss in revenues were first realized in the year 2011 as a result of the VA closing.
-Therefore we had a concern for what our anticipated revenues would be for 2011 and into the years 2012-13.
-In the year 2010-12 the City’s withholdings of income tax held their own as new jobs were added in the community through our Economic Development Program.
-Our Finance Director has instructed City Council we should be guarded until such time as we fully realize the impact of the reduced revenues of the VA Hospital vs. the new jobs that will and have been created these recent past years.
-We also added to our concerns the fact that there was a new County Government and the new administration in Columbus.
+In 2013 we received our largest collection of income taxes in our history at that point.
+At the same time, we experienced major decreases in local government funding because of the elimination of the Estate Tax and the CAT Tax.
+We finished the year 2014 with income tax revenue about 5% less because of refunds of 2013 taxes and a non-repeat of major corporate bonuses that were given in 2013.
+As we entered the year 2015, our budget predicted flat revenues but we were optimistic that Economic Development agreements in 2014 would provide additional revenue although we did not reflect this in our anticipated revenue.
+The major loss in revenue was first realized in the year 2011 as a result of the Veterans Administration hospital complex closing.
+Therefore we had a concern about what our anticipated revenue would be for 2011 and on into the years 2012 and 13.
+In the years 2010-12 the City’s income tax withholding held its own as new jobs were added in the community through our Economic Development Program.
+Our Finance Director instructed City Council that we should be guarded until such time as we fully realized the impact of the reduced revenue from the VA Hospital versus the new jobs that had been created in those past years.
+An additional concern was a new county government structure and a new administration in Columbus.

 Two predictions were made.
 First that the municipal shares of funds from the county and state would continue to decrease placing a further burden on our General Fund collections and our future budget.
 And second, that limited interest income and a reduction in profit tax would create a very guarded and very conservative atmosphere when we considered our budgets beyond 2011.
 Unfortunately both predictions came true, but our Economic Development program made up for much of this loss along with maintaining minimal staffing and conservative spending increases including wages and benefits.